i-sanyam/sanyamaggarwal.com/content/blog/go-goa-gone.md

 ![A view of the ocean](/static/images/goa/ferry.png "The views were amazing, I sparked up a chat with the Captain of the Ferry")

-Due to the strong winds, the boat was shaking very much and a lot of people had boarded off, and I was not feeling any good either.
+Due to the strong winds, the boat was shaking very much and a lot of people had vomited and boarded off, and I was not feeling any good either.
 I tried to sleep, and I don't know when I missed the call to go to the other water sports, and in this way, all of this day went in vain and I just sat the whole day on the ferry 😔.
 Another reason to plan another visit.
 I loved 😍 yesterday's dinner at [Anand Pure Veg Restaurant]((https://goo.gl/maps/et7ASw9YKgiDgBo6A)) and the cakes at [Big Bakery](https://goo.gl/maps/fkbHucYEfMa7jZ889), so I repeated the same.
 I became their repeat customer.